Techwith-Aditya/DeepVision-Detect/README.md

 ## Project Overview
 This project processes an input video and detects human faces using **MTCNN (Multi-Task Cascaded Convolutional Networks)**.
 The detected faces are highlighted, and the processed video is saved for further analysis.
+This project has been successfully deployed on an NVIDIA DGX A100 installed at my college, leveraging its powerful computational capabilities for efficient face detection.

 ## Applications
 This project can be used in various real-world scenarios, such as: